What is Procedural Memory, and How Can I Improve It?

 Procedural memory systems are there to help us deal with complex situations by quickly reminding us of what we know.
 And like the most miraculous of hotel concierges, the procedural memory does it all without us even having to ask.

 But how great would it be if we could rely on our memory to remind us of facts and semantic information with the same autonomy that governs procedural memory?
 Well, here at Heyday, we’ve developed a tool that can help you get the same effect by surfacing useful information and content from your browsing history you might have forgotten about.
-Think of it as an external hard drive for your memory.
+Think of it as an external hard drive for all types of memory.

 Try it today!